oroinc/documentation/backend/configuration/annotation/config-field.rst

 * **fetch** *string* - the type of fetch mode for the relation.
 Possible values are 'lazy', 'extra_lazy', and 'eager'.

+* **immutable** *boolean* - is used to prohibit changing the extend association state (regardless of whether it is enabled or not) for the entity.
+If TRUE, then the current state cannot be changed.

 It also can have the following parameters: **owner**, **state**, **is_deleted**, **nullable**, **default**, **length**, **precision**, **scale**.

 .. _annotation-config-field-fallback: